jdittrich/userNeedResearchBook/text/allURBook.md

 such »minor« day to day things.
 But these seemingly trivial informations about the context of activities  give us the insights we need to find out why and how the participant is doing something in the real, particular situation.
 Such »general« procedures may as well be heavily idealized and rarely applied in the way they are described.

 A way to get  real-world, rich data is to ask for an example.
-Thus you don’t blatantly reject the »general« answer but you convey that you are interested and want to understand it better:
+Thus, you don’t blatantly reject the »general« answer but you convey that you are interested and want to understand it better: